+Pham Nordmann Zhang (PNZ) model is used to evaluate the reliability prediction of a component-based system or software and fault tolerance structures techniques.PNZ is considered to be one of the best models, which is based on the nonhomogeneous Poisson process(NHPP).
 Our goal is to produce a reliability prediction tool using PNZ models based on reliability predictions and careful analysis of the sensitivity of various models.
-Therefore PNZ enables us to analyse that how much reliability of a software system can be improved by using fault tolerance structures techniques which are later discussed in this section.
+Therefore PNZ enables us to analyze how much the reliability of a software system can be improved by using fault tolerance structures techniques which are later discussed in this section.

-Assumptions used by PNZ model –
+Assumptions used by the PNZ model:

 - The phenomenon of Fault removal is modeled by using Non-Homogeneous-Poisson-Process.

 - The software is subjected to failures during the execution which is caused due to faults remaining in the software.

 - The introduction rate is a linear function time-dependent overall fault content function.

 - An S-shaped curve is formed by the Fault removal rate that can be used to understand the learning process of software testers.

 - Due to Fault generation, Faults can be introduced in the software during the process of debugging.